apache/causeway-site/content/components/viewers/restfulobjects/suppressing-elements-of-the-representations.md

 Title: Suppressing Elements of the Representations (1.8.0-SNAPSHOT)

 > Enabling these settings makes the representations non-standard with respect to the [Restful Object spec](http://restfulobjects.org).
+> In the future the spec may be updated to allow such extensions.

+{note
+These configuration settings should be considered beta, and are likely to change in the future in response to emerging requirements
+}

 The representations specified by the [Restful Object spec](http://restfulobjects.org) are very rich in hypermedia controls and metadata, intended to support a wide variety of possible REST clients.
 However, if an application is